app-fast/app-fast/ReadMe.md

 Just download [app-fast](app-fast) and save it to somewhere like `/usr/bin/app-fast`.

-on macOS, you should put it to `/usr/local/bin/app-fast`.
+On macOS, you should put it to `/usr/local/bin/app-fast`.

 Make sure you have the permission to execute it `chmod +x app-fast`.

+On Windows Msys2, you should put [aria2.exe](https://github.com/aria2/aria2/releases) to your system path.

 ### What it does